 Support from Adopt London South

-If you wish to contact the Post Adoption Support Service for additional support services for your family we assess your family’s needs and will refer you for one of the following services:
+If you wish to contact the Adoption Support Service for additional support for your family we assess your family’s needs and will refer you to one of the following services:

 - Virtual outreach clinics by appointment only

 - The Adopt London South Advice & Consultation Service

 - PAC-UK Advice Line on 020 7284 5879 (open Monday, Tuesday, and Friday 10.00am to 4.00pm, and Wednesday and Thursday 2.00pm to 7.30pm) or via email: [email protected]

 - Themed Workshops & Training including the Great Behaviour Breakdown (GBB), Non-Violence Resistance (NVR), Saturday Workshops and Adopter led workshops such as Attachment Sense, Sensory and Life Story work